Many homeowners install solar panels because they can see the value of saving money through net metering.

 - At the end of the year, all the kWh that were sent to the grid are subtracted from all the kWh that the customer used, and a final bill called the “true-up” is due.
 (Here is an example True Up bill from PG&E).

 - If your solar system is sized to meet your usage and you hit that number, your true-up bill could be $0.
 If you used more electricity than you sent to the grid, you have to pay for the balance.
 If your panels made more than you used all year, you will receive about 3-4 cents per kWh for the extra.

 These 8 steps will help you get started with Net Metering for your solar panels.
 If your home is served by SDG&E, SCE or PG&E, your NEM 2.0 arrangement will likely very similar to what this scenario shows.

 If you have specific questions about the best rebates for your solar panels, then GCE can assist you.

 G C Electric Solar is widely known as one of the best solar panel installers in San Diego.
-We employ experienced engineers to perform our solar installations, to ensure that your system will be installed according to the highest quality of workmanship available in the industry.
+We complete solar panel installations in Escondido, Temecula, Oceanside, Del Mar, and Poway.
+Our experienced engineers to perform our solar installations, to ensure that your system will be installed according to the highest quality of workmanship available in the industry.
 We custom design each project based on your needs and pay close attention to all details.
 Call us today to learn more about our Solar panel systems and how we can help you.